Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning

-Centralized \ac{LTE-U}/WiFi channel access management is proposed in the following papers.
-In \cite{naveen2021coexistence}, the traffic load of each system is modeled as an M/M/1 queue and Q-learning is used by a central controller to adjust the allocation of LTE sub-frames in the \ac{CSAT} duty cycles.
-In \cite{kushwaha2019novel}, an inter-RAT controller implementing Q-learning is proposed, which mandates \ac{DFS} to improve WiFi/\ac{LTE-U} coexistence fairness by considering the WiFi load.
-In particular, it selects the optimum sub-frame configurations out of the ones defined by 3GPP.
-Additionally, it is used to reduce \ac{LTE-U} sub-frame transmission power to limit interference to co-channel users and increase the overall channel utilization.
-Similar approaches are used elsewhere: in \cite{tan2020intelligent}, where an agent controls \ac{DCM} to maximize the LTE-U throughput while protecting WiFi transmissions, based on observing WiFi traffic demands and using \ac{DRL}; in \cite{neto2020multi}, where a centralized \ac{RL}-based DCM learns from measured interference; and in \cite{liu2017dynamic}, where a centralized Q-learning-based mechanism of blank sub-frame allocations is proposed to improve the overall utility function (i.e., considering target WiFi throughput as well as satisfactory LTE throughput and delay).
+Centralized \ac{LTE-U}/Wi-Fi channel access management is proposed in the following papers. \textcite{naveen2021coexistence} model the traffic load of each system as an M/M/1 queue and Q-learning is used by a central controller to adjust the allocation of LTE subframes in the \ac{CSAT} duty cycles. \textcite{kushwaha2019novel} use an inter-\ac{RAT} controller with Q-learning to improve Wi-Fi/\ac{LTE-U} coexistence fairness by considering the Wi-Fi load.
+In particular, the controller selects the optimum subframe configurations out of the ones defined by 3GPP.
+Additionally, it reduces \ac{LTE-U} subframe transmission power to limit interference to co-channel users and increase the overall channel utilization.
+Similar approaches are used elsewhere: \begin{itemize} \item an agent controls \ac{DCM} to maximize LTE-U throughput while protecting Wi-Fi transmissions, based on observing Wi-Fi traffic demands and using \ac{DRL} \cite{tan2020intelligent}; \item a centralized \ac{RL}-based DCM learns from measured interference \cite{neto2020multi}; and \item a centralized Q-learning-based mechanism of blank subframe allocations improves the overall utility function, i.e., considering target Wi-Fi throughput and satisfactory LTE throughput and delay \cite{liu2017dynamic}. \end{itemize}